Pudge Wyman: Professional football

 In the 1920 NFL season, Wyman played professional football for the Rock Island Independents in the first year of the American Professional Football Association, which changed its name in 1922 to the National Football League.
 On October 3, 1920, the first Sunday in league history, Wyman scored three touchdowns (two on blocked punts and another on an 86-yard kickoff return) in a 45–0 victory over the Muncie Flyers.
 Wyman is credited with the first touchdowns on a blocked punt and the first kickoff return for a touchdown in league history.
 Because records are not available specifying the time of scoring in other games, the first touchdown ever in the NFL was scored either by Wyman or by Lou Partlow in a game for the Dayton Triangles.
 On October 10, 1920, the second week of the first NFL season, Wyman is credited with throwing the first touchdown pass in league history—a 35-yard completion to Waddy Kuehl against Hammond.
 Wyman also had five interceptions in 1920 for Rock Island.
 Wyman played in six games for Rock Island in 1920 before retiring from football.

-Later years
+Later life

 Wyman died in 1961 at Minneapolis.